anushkag21/Fuel-Fraud-Detection/README.md

 📹 Monitor fuel gun usage via real-time video analysis.
 🧠 Run sentiment and topic models on collected feedback.
 📊 View data and alerts on the interactive dashboard.
-️ Connect and configure IoT devices via Wi-Fi.
+⚙️ Connect and configure IoT devices via Wi-Fi.

 ---

+## 📸 Snapshots

+---

 ## 🔭 Future Scope

-- **Multilingual Feedback Analysis** using Indian regional languages.
+- Multilingual Feedback Analysis using Indian regional languages.
-- **GPS Tracking Integration** for delivery vehicle tracking.
+- GPS Tracking Integration for delivery vehicle tracking.
-- **Edge Computing Support** for faster onsite processing.
+- Edge Computing Support for faster onsite processing.
-- **Data Analytics Dashboard** for long-term fraud trends.
+- Data Analytics Dashboard for long-term fraud trends.
-- **Automated Report Generation** and alerts to stakeholders.
+- Automated Report Generation and alerts to stakeholders.

 ---

 ## 📜 License

 This project is licensed under the MIT License.
 Feel free to use, modify, and share it with proper attribution.